-99. Introduction to Research
+99. Introduction to Research (1-3) STAFF

 May be repeated for credit to a maximum of 6 units.
-Students are limited to 5 units per quarter and 30 units total in all 98/99/198/199/199AA-ZZ courses combined.
+Students are limited to 5 units per guarter and 30 units total in all 98/99/198/199/199AA-ZZ courses combined.
 Directed study to be arranged with individual faculty members.
 Course offers exceptional students an opportunity to participate in a research group.